![]() |

 This Site |

 The Khazars were a powerful people who once ruled over portions of Russia and Eastern Europe.
-They, (or at least many of their leaders), converted to Judaism and were eventually defeated and disappeared.
+They (or at least many of their leaders), converted to Judaism and were eventually defeated and disappeared.
 Their descendants were either assimilated amongst the Jews or became Sabbath-keeping and other “divergent” Christians, many (if not most), of whom, migrated to the west and to North America.
 Other descendants of the Khazars may be scattered throughout the former area of the U.S.S.R. and in different parts of Europe.
 A knowledge of the Khazars is useful for several reasons.
 Evidence exists that the Khazars were descended from the Lost Tribes of Israel.
 There is also proof that they were related to peoples in Western Europe.
 It follows that evidence connecting the ancestors of some West European groups to Israel is strengthened when cognizance is taken of the Israelite ancestry of their Khazar brothers.

 Regarding conversion